Spec Reference

 email_sent:

-description: "Exactly one email was sent"
+description: "Exactly one email to finance"

 weight: 0.3